ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If verification succeeds, the handler returns a 2.05 (Content) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'kty','key' and 'num' specified in {{gid-post}}.

-The payload MAY also include the parameters 'profile', 'exp' and 'mgt_key_material' parameters specified in {{gid-post}}.
+The payload MAY also include the parameters 'ace-groupcomm-profile', 'exp' and 'mgt_key_material' parameters specified in {{gid-post}}.

 ### ace-group/gid/pub-key